dgleba/lpa340wj/README.md

 # Rails5 nested Questionnaire

 This app simulates a survey experience.
 As an Admin, You can create surveys with many open ended questions.
-As users fill out surveys, the answers are recorded and can be viewed and monitored by the admin at any point.
+As users fill out surveys, the answers are recorded and can be viewed/monitored by the admin at any point.
 As a user, you can view the list of surveys & take a survey after signing in.

 [Visit The Demo here.](https://polar-island-11573.herokuapp.com/users/sign_in)